 This annual report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand Washtenaw Technical Middle College financially as a whole.
-The government-wide statements provide information about the activities of the whole Academy, presenting both an aggregate view of the Academy's finances and a longer-term view of those finances.
+The Academy-Wide statements provide information about the activities of the whole Academy, presenting both an aggregate view of the Academy's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term as well as what remains for future spending.
-The fund financial statements look at the Academy's operations in more detail than the government-wide statements by providing information about the Academy's most significant fund - the General Fund.
-The remaining statement, the statement of fiduciary assets and liabilities, presents financial information about activities for which the Academy acts solely as an agent for the benefit of students and parents.
+The fund financial statements look at the Academy's operations in more detail than the Academy-Wide statements by providing information about the Academy's funds.
 The components of the annual report are as follows: